satra/NiPyPe-Paper/nipype_paper.rst

 DataSink on the other side provides means for storing selected results in a specified location.
 It supports automatic creation of folders, simple substitutions and regular expressions to alter target filenames.
-In this example we store the T maps resulting from contrast estimation.
+In this example we store the statistical (T maps) resulting from contrast estimation.

 A Workflow defined this way (see Figure workflow\_from\_scratch, for full code see Supplementary material) is ready to run.
 This can be done